mbcraft/frozen/README.md

 - remove dependency from BasicObject class (done)
-- integrate a new logger class.
+- integrate a new logger class. (work in progress)
 - evaluate development of classes to speedup accessible website development
 - evaluate composer integration